kolyasalubov/Lv-655.PythonCore/Projects/Anastasiia-web/Project_1/API_covid_statistics/README.md

 "API COVID Statistics App" project is created to fetch the latest total confirmed cases around the world.
 The app provides you with your personal tools to track the tendency of COVID cases comparing it to the contries' population.
 The data can be updated every 24 hours.
 The app can be also used to gather data about several countries in one file.txt.
+Can be used for business to make forecast or for personal needs.
+For example, before traveling on holidays check and track during the week the statistics to have more clear vision which country can have lockdown soon.
 Make conclusions based on numbers.
-Can be used for business to make predictions or for personal needs.
-For example, before traveling on holidays check and track during the week the statistics to have clear vision and make forecast which country can have lockdown soon.

 Done in scope of the Project:
 1. Based on sourse code user's input for the country choice is implemented